 15. How happy are you at work?

 Employee happiness is also tied to productivity.
 Our recent study found that high performers are roughly 15% happier at work than low performers, which also aligns with research conducted by the University of Warwick that found happiness increases productivity by 12%.

 01. Send out the satisfaction survey once a year

-Although it's easy to do, at first, with copy, paste, attach to the email and send to all, it requires endless manual work to compile and analyze the feedback in order to form an action plan to address issues.
+Although it's easy to do, at first, (with copy, paste, attach to email, and send to all), it requires endless manual work to compile and analyze the feedback in order to form an action plan to address issues.